calebamiles/oscon_talk/agile_go_development.md

  * Test Driven Development methodologies in Go
  * Techniques for managing distribution of Go binaries
  * Integrating compiled Go binaries with Ruby collaborators
- * Managing Go library dependcies
+ * Managing Go library dependencies
  * Leveraging Go interfaces for cleaner and more extensible code